Roasted Brussels Sprouts

 - 16 oz fresh brussels sprouts

 - Trim the bottom of each brussels sprout and peel away the first layer of leaves.
-That's where you usually see the dirt and any browning that may occur.
-Once this is done you'll have beautiful little bright green sprouts.
+That’s where you usually see the dirt and any brown sprouts.
+Once this is done you’ll have beautiful little bright green sprouts.

-- Throw your brussels sprouts on a baking sheet.
-You'll want a single layer.
-Don't pile them up one on top of the other or you won't get the beautiful browning from roasting that you desire.
+- Spread brussels sprouts in a single layer on a baking sheet.
+Don't pile them up on top of each other or you won't get the beautiful browning we want.

 - Drizzle with olive oil.
-Move your brusels sprouts around so they all get coated by the oil.
+Move your brussels sprouts around so they all get coated by the oil.

 - Sprinkle with salt and pepper.

-- Place baking sheet in the oven for 25-30 minutes.
-The trick is to make sure you're seeing lots of brown on your brussels sprouts.
+- Place baking sheet in the oven for 15 to 20 minutes.
+The trick is to make sure you're seeing lots of browning on your brussels sprouts.
 This means they're soft AND crispy.
 Taste and add more salt and pepper as desired.